 Good quality squeegees will usually come assembled from three pieces.
 The handle, the channel and the piece of rubber supported by the channel.
 The rubber can be turned over when it gets old, and then replaced when both sides have worn out.
 (Window cleaners usually have their favourite brand of rubber, but I don't think it makes a big difference.)

-I have various sizes from 4 inches to 24 inches, but I use the 14 inch squeegee about 90% of the time.
+I have various sizes of squeegee, from 4 inches to 24 inches, but I use the 14 inch about 90% of the time.

-This comes in two pieces: the plastic t-bar and thesleeve.
+This comes in two pieces: the plastic t-bar and sleeve.
 When the sleeve gets dirty, you can detach it from the t-bar and put it in the washing machine.
 It's usually attached by Velcro or buttons.
-14 inches is a good length.
+14 or 18 inches is a good length.

 The sleeves come in different versions: Porcupine - with little plastic bits throughout it to help scrub off tough marks, Regular, Scourer - with a scouring strip on one side.
 But my favourite is definitely the Water Retention one.
 It's handy not to have to return to the bucket so much to dab more water on it.